nelsw/nuchal/README.md

 # nuchal [![Go Report Card][5]][4] [![PkgGoDev][7]][6]

-An application for evaluating and executing high frequency cryptocurrency trades using statistical pattern recognition.
+An app for evaluating and executing high frequency cryptocurrency trades using statistical pattern analysis.

-Effectively tests patterns against historical rates, executes trades with optimized limits, and prints detailed reports.

 ## Requirements
 A [Coinbase Pro][1] account, a working installation of [GO][2], and a running instance of [Docker][3] **are required**.